best-practice-and-impact/qa-of-code-guidance/book/configuration.md

 ```

 (environment-variables)=

-## Configuring secrets as environment variables
+## Configure secrets as environment variables

 Environment variables are variables that are available in a particular environment.
 In most analysis contexts, our environment is the user environment that we are running our code from.
 This might be your local machine or dedicated analysis platform.